Policy Audience: Graduate Faculty - Page 2 - UW Graduate School Skip to content

 3.1.4 Enrollment Confirmation on Behalf of a Student

-Programs can petition the Graduate School to confirm enrollment on behalf of a student without paying the ECD (enrollment confirmation deposit).
+Programs may petition the Graduate School to confirm enrollment on behalf of a student without paying the enrollment confirmation deposit (ECD).
 This petition cannot be requested for applicants planning to attend on an F1 or J1 visa.

 For those whose petition has been approved, an ECD will not be applied toward their tuition and fees assessed for the quarter in which they have been admitted.
-The student is responsible for all tuition and fees (See the Office of the University Registrar for more information about an ECD).
+The student is responsible for all tuition and fees (See the Office of the University Registrar for more information about the Enrollment Confirmation Deposit Refund Policy).

 3.1.4.1 Criteria